James William Chichetto

-James William Chichetto is a poet, artist, Professor of Communications, and a Catholic priest of the Congregation of Holy Cross, an international religious community that founded and sponsors the University of Notre Dame, Stonehill College, the University of Portland, and King's College, among others.
+James William Chichetto is an American poet, artist, Professor of Communications, and a Catholic priest of the Congregation of Holy Cross, an international religious community that founded and sponsors the University of Notre Dame, Stonehill College, the University of Portland, and King's College, among others.

 Biography

 He was born in 1941 in Boston, Massachusetts, and grew up in The Berkshires.
 He graduated from Stonehill College and studied theology at Holy Cross College in Washington, D.C., whose faculty later became part of the Theology Department at the University of Notre Dame.
 He did further graduate studies at Catholic University, Chicago University (South Asian Languages and Civilization), and Wesleyan University.
 Following his ordination, he worked in Peru, South America, for three years before getting ill, which experience he recounts in a novel, Lazaro.
 He is the author of several books of poems, most notably a 12-thousand-line epic poem entitled, "The Dream of Norumbega: An Epic Poem on the United States of America."
 It includes the deeds of several American historical characters, including Captain John Smith, General Winfield Scott, and George Washington.
 To date, four volumes of the work (to be issued incrementally) have been published.
 The poet and critic Robert Peters, who has reviewed Chichetto's earlier works, called "The Dream" a contemporary masterpiece.
 "He has taken the 'voice portrait genre' [created by Peters] to new directions," notes Peters.
 Chichetto is a recipient of numerous grants and is currently a professor of Communications at Stonehill College.